-- 1. Title of on-farm trials : Weed management in direct seeded rice - 2.
-Problem diagnose: Weed is the major problem which ultimate affect the yield of the crop. - 3.
-Details of technologies selected for assessment/refinement: Chemical control + Cultural control - 4.
-Source of technology: IGKV, Raipur - 5.
-Production system and thematic area: Weed management - 6.
+- 1. Title of on-farm trials : Assessment of high yielding paddy variety (Kharif 2009) - 2.
+Problem diagnose : Low yield of rice from existing variety - 3.
+Details of technologies selected for assessment/refinement: Assessment -Karma Masuri - 4.
+Source of technology : IGKV, Raipur (2007) - 5.
+Production system and thematic area : Introduction of New Varietals - 6.
 Performance of the Technology with performance indicators: Satisfactory - 7.
-Final recommendation for micro level situation: Use of chemical + Cultural control method - 8.
-Constraints identified and feedback for research: Initially farmers faced problem in understanding the importance of proper doze of herbicide.
-They had the inclination of applying more than the recommended doze as in case of fertilizers. - 9.
-Process of farmers participation and their reaction: Farmer's appreciated the application of herbicide which initially help in control of weeds.
+Final recommendation for micro level situation : - 8.
+Constraints identified and feedback for research : - 9.
+Process of farmers participation and their reaction :